indieSoftware/Navigator/README.md

 Note that this is a potentially a breaking change as of Navigator 1.2.

-If you don't want to use it just set `autoDestinationMode` to false in your navigation configuration settings and continue to use `NavigationLink(value:label:)` and `navigationDestination` just as you did before.
+If for some reason you prefer the old mechanism just set `autoDestinationMode` to false in your navigation configuration settings and continue to use `NavigationLink(value:label:)` and `navigationDestination` just as you did before.

 ### Programatic Navigation Destinations
 Navigation Destinations can also be dispatched programmatically via Navigator, or declaratively using modifiers.